5th Floor, Brigade Towers,

 To understand key trends, Download Sample Report

 Under the row crop segment of the market studied, cotton holds the maximum revenue share.
 This is primarily due to the large-scale adoption of Bt cotton seeds in India.
-The cottonseed segment in India was valued at USD 420.6 million in 2018, witnessing a CAGR of 7.8% during the forecast period.
+The cottonseed segment in India has witnessed the highest CAGR during the forecast period.
 Cotton is an important part of the Indian economy, as this crop forms the backbone of the Indian textile industry.
 India is one of the major producers of cotton in the world with a production of 18530 million metric tons in 2017 as per FAO.
 India also exports a major share of cotton to other countries.
 In 2018, cotton exports were valued at USD 1.2 million, with Sudan, Myanmar, Eswatini, Ethiopia, and Hong Kong as the major importing countries.
 Gujarat is one of the major cotton-producing states in the country.
 Cotton seeds are also used in the vanaspati or vegetable oil industry, as well as in fodder for milch cattle to enhance milk production, thus keeping the demand for the crop high during the review period.

 To understand geography trends, Download Sample Report.

 The Indian seed sector is highly fragmented, and the top nine companies accounted for just 38.7% share of the market, while the rest is accounted for by various other small domestic companies, in 2019.
 Companies are highly focused on the introduction of new varieties of seeds during the past five years, which have led them to acquire significant market shares in the seed sector.
 The companies are not focused on any partnerships, mergers and acquisitions, and expansion of their production plants or factories.